 Step 7 – The DSP sends the UI frame with the AOA packet containing the acknowledging ACARS block according to its ground station selection logic.

-Step 8 – The avionics receive the UI frame, extract the AOA packet and then the acknowledging ACARS block, and stop VAT7UI.
+Step 8 – The avionics receive the UI frame, extract the AOA packet and then the acknowledging ACARS block, and stop VAT7UI..
+If VAT7UI. expires before receiving the AOA packet containing the acknowledging ACARS block and the AOA retries have not been exhausted then the avionics shall transmit the AOA packet again and restart VAT7UI. .
+If VAT7UI. expires before receiving the AOA packet containing the acknowledging ACARS block and AOA retries are exhausted then the avionics shall consider the AOA connection to be no comm?
+Or connectionless is no comm?

 11.1.4.2 Uplink UI Frame Processing